bitovi/academy/src/technology-consulting/5-communication.md

 ### Exercise: Small talk questions

-With a partner, ask them to pick one of the questions below.
+With a partner, ask them to pick one of the questions below or come up with their own question.

 Then, ask them the question and actively listen to their response.
 Use mirroring and labeling to learn more about them and make them feel heard.

+When you’re done, switch and pick one of the questions (or come up with your own) for your partner to ask you.

 Questions: